AnyFetch/yaqs/README.md

 #### Options

 * `priority` (default:`queue.defaultPriority`): Priority for the job, greater is better.
 Use `client.PRIORITY` values (VERY_HIGH, HIGH, NORMAL, LOW, VERY_LOW)
-* `timeout` (default:`queue.defaultTimeout`): Timeout of the job.
-If the job is not finished after the timeout, it is considered finished (although the job is not killed, it is your responsability to ensure you're not leaking resources).
+* `timeout` (default:`queue.defaultTimeout`): Timeout of the job in ms. If the job is not finished after the timeout, it is considered finished (although the job is not killed, it is your responsability to ensure you're not leaking resources).
 If the timeout is less than or equal to 0, it is not taken into consideration.
 A `job.timeout` event is sent on the queue.
 * `retry` (default:`queue.defaultRetry`): number of retry to use if the worker returns an error.
 * `retryDelay` (default:`queue.defaultRetryDelay`): delay in ms between two retry